 What is the fastest-growing city in Montana?

-Bozeman is the fastest-growing major city in Montana, with population growth of approximately 49% between 2010 and 2020.
-Belgrade (adjacent to Bozeman) grew at similar rates, and Whitefish, Kalispell, and Manhattan all saw growth above 30% during the same period.
+Bozeman is the fastest-growing major city in Montana, with population growth of approximately 49.1% between 2010 and 2020.
+Belgrade (adjacent to Bozeman) grew at similar rates (+49.9%), and Whitefish (+37.3%), Kalispell (+33.2%), and Manhattan (+33.6%) all saw growth above 30% during the same period.
 The growth is driven largely by remote-work migration and outdoor-amenity demand.
+The fastest-growing tiny town was Bainville at +92.2% (from a low base of 166).

 What is the population of Montana?